puppetlabs/puppet-docs/source/puppet/4.5/reference/config_file_oid_map.md

 It is only valid on a Puppet master server; in Puppet apply, the compiler doesn't add certificate extensions to `$trusted`.

-## More About Certificate Extensions
+## More about certificate extensions

 When a node requests a certificate, it can ask the CA to include some additional, permanent metadata in that cert.
 (Puppet agent uses [the `csr_attributes.yaml` file][csr_attributes] to decide what extensions to request.)